 - Unzip the files into the root of your formatted USB drive created in Section 1.

 - Once the Boot Files and WimImage file (from step 2) are copied to the USB drive, the file layout in the drive should look similar to the below image.
 Notice all these files are in the root of the USB Drive which is drive (N:) on my PC.
+Please note, the below image is from an earlier set of recovery files and exact files and naming of the files may vary.

 Section 4.
 Restore zSpace